SerajAgbarya/2022_3_GROUP-8-/README.md

 1. if failed with
    `from six import text_type ModuleNotFoundError: No module named 'six'` -> fix by : `python -m pip install six`
+2.  if failed with -> `no widget-tweaks` ->fix by: `pip install django-widget-tweaks`
-2. if you run by mistake higher version of migration , (or if you want to recreate all tables from scratch) you can reinstall the all migration by for the specific module (app or members):
+3. if you run by mistake higher version of migration , (or if you want to recreate all tables from scratch) you can reinstall the all migration by for the specific module (app or members):
     1. drop your tables manually from the database
     2. run `python3 manage.py migrate app zero --fake`